I walked through the halls of the Inquisition’s barracks in the prison.

 "Questioning a certain prisoner number 888," The man said, "'Aiden', was it?"

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
-Thanks, Savage324Write a Review
+Thanks, ShiroWrite a Review